MassSarcasm/data-structures-portfolio/projectsall/project2attend.md

 ## Research Question

-**Are statewide economic trends associated with changes in Charlotte’s attendance and absence rates from 2019–2025?**
+**Are statewide economic trends including rising cost of homes and teenager employment associated with changes in Charlotte’s attendance and absence rates from 2019–2025 with affects from Covid-19?**

 ---